Today I’m sharing our brick fireplace makeover with AirStone! It was so simple that I did most of it myself!

-I am SO excited about today’s blog post!!
+I am SO excited to be sharing our brick fireplace makeover with AirStone!
 If you follow me on Instagram, you may already know what we’ve been up to around here since I’ve been sharing the progress with you in my stories!

 I’ve partnered with AirStone for this project.
 All opinions are my own.